-Based on this assessment, Alternative 4A would have an adverse effect on Alternate Route 66, Wilmington to Joliet.
+Based on this evaluation, Alternative 4A would have no adverse effect to Alternate Route 66, Wilmington to Joliet.

 Alternative 4B is similar to Alternative 4A, but does not include retaining walls along the west side of the UPRR and has fewer retaining walls.
-Near and within the Alternate Route 66, Wilmington to Joliet right-of-way, Alternative 4B would include:
+Alternative 4B would include:

-- A second track east of the existing track. - A 10-foot-wide maintenance access facility along the east side of the existing UPRR track north of Hoff Road and along the west side of the new second track south of Hoff Road. - Culvert extensions or replacement. - 10,200 feet of continuous guardrail located 12 feet from the Alternate Route 66 west edge of pavement. - 8,850 feet of retaining wall, at cut or fill locations, with a maximum height of 20 feet, between the UPRR track and Alternate Route 66.
-The wall would be approximately 11 feet from Alternate Route 66.
-The longest retaining wall is 6,350 feet.
-There would be a ditch between the wall and tracks at the cut locations. - The west side of the UPRR right-of-way would involve fill locations, but have no retaining walls. - A grading permit would be required for grading of sections, constructing guardrail or retaining walls, or culvert work along the entirety of the NRHP boundary of Alternate Route 66 where it abuts the UPRR right-of-way.
-This alternative would require 8.0 acres of the Alternate Route 66 right-of-way for a temporary grading permit to construct the required guardrail, a wider paved shoulder (by approximately four feet depending on location), and a proposed driveway connecting to the nearby proposed maintenance access facility, all of which located within the NRHP boundary of Alternate Route 66 for approximately 4,950 feet between Hoff and Joliet Arsenal Roads. - A small area of the existing pavement (estimate of less than 0.05 acres) to be replaced as part of proposed modifications to the Joliet Arsenal Road grade crossing to accommodate the second track.
+• A second track east of the existing track.

+- A 10-foot-wide maintenance access facility (road) along the east side of the existing UPRR track north of Hoff Road and along the west side of the new second track south of Hoff Road. - Culvert extensions or replacement. - 10,200 feet of guardrail located 12 feet from the Alternate Route 66 west edge of pavement. - 8,850 feet of retaining wall with a maximum height of 20 feet between the UPRR track and Alternate Route 66.
+The retaining wall would be located approximately 11 feet from Alternate Route 66.
+The longest retaining wall is 6,350 feet. - No retaining walls would be required along the west side of the UPRR right-of-way. - A grading permit would be required for grading of sections, the construction of guardrail or retaining walls, or culvert work along the entirety of the NRHP boundary of Alternate Route 66 where it abuts the UPRR right-of-way.
+This alternative would require 8.0 acres of the Alternate Route 66 right-of-way for a temporary required grading permit to construct the required guardrail, wider paved shoulder, and the maintenance access facility (road), all of which would be located within the NRHP boundary of Alternate Route 66 for approximately 4,950 feet between Hoff and Joliet Arsenal Roads. - A small area of the existing pavement (estimate of less than 0.05 acres) to be replaced as part of proposed modifications to the Joliet Arsenal Road grade crossing to accommodate the second track.

-The proposed Project improvements under Alternative 4B would not alter the roadway's existing alignment, and therefore, Alternative 4B would not diminish Alternate Route 66's integrity of location.
+The proposed Project improvements under Alternative 4B would not alter the roadway's existing alignment, and therefore, Alternative 4B would have no effect to Alternate Route 66's integrity of location.

-The Alternate Route 66 roadway does not retain integrity of materials.
-Although a small area of existing pavement (estimate of less than 0.05 acres) would require replacement at the Joliet Arsenal Road grade crossing, this would not alter the roadway's materials, and therefore, Alternative 4B would not diminish Alternate Route 66's integrity of materials.
+Alternate Route 66 does not retain integrity of materials.
+Although a small area of existing pavement (estimate of less than 0.05 acres) would require replacement at the Joliet Arsenal Road grade crossing, this would not alter the roadway's materials, and therefore, Alternative 4B would have no effect to Alternate Route 66's integrity of materials.